Nuclear Regulatory Commission.

 A. Obtaining Information

-Please refer to Docket ID NRC-2017-0174 when contacting the NRC about the availability of information for this action.
-You may obtain publicly-available information related to this action by any of the following methods:
+Please refer to Docket ID NRC-2020-0170 when contacting the NRC about the availability of information for this action.
+You may obtain publicly available information related to this action by any of the following methods:

 B. Submitting Comments

-The NRC cautions you not to include identifying or contact information that you do not want to be publicly disclosed in your comment submission.
-The NRC posts all comment submissions at http://www.regulations.gov as well as entering the comment submissions into ADAMS.
-The NRC does not routinely edit Start Printed Page 37242comment submissions to remove identifying or contact information.
+The NRC cautions you not to include identifying or contact information in comment submissions that you do not want to be publicly disclosed in your comment submission.
+All comment submissions are posted at https://www.regulations.gov/ and entered into ADAMS.
+Comment submissions are not routinely edited to remove identifying or contact information.

 2. OMB approval number: 3150-0093.